 The monthly plan is the most expensive at $9.95, but even then this incredibly cheap compared to most other VPNs.
 The biggest savings can be found on the two-year subscription, which is reduced by a massive 77% to just $2.25 monthly.
 There is also a one-year plan, which will only set you back $3.33 per month.
 Currently you can also opt for the five-year plan, bringing the cost down to a ridiculously cheap $1.34 per month, a saving of 87%.

 Ivacy offers a 30-day money-back guarantee instead of a free trial.
 Unfortunately this only applies if you opted for the 1- or 2-year subscription – those who sign up on a monthly basis only have seven days to change their minds.
 This guarantee is genuinely “no questions asked” and not subject to any restrictions or data usage caps, so as long as you haven’t breached the terms of service you shouldn’t have any problems getting your money back.

 Unfortunately if you pay using Bitcoin, any other form of cryptocurrency or Paymentwall you’re ineligible for a refund, so bear that in mind when you sign up.
 Ivacy is bound to process refunds within 48 hours of a valid request, so don’t leave it until the last minute, and if you pay using a credit card the money can take up to 40 days to appear back in your account.
 The free trial is definitely a good way to test out how much you like the service, but having to potentially wait over a month for your money back seems a little excessive.

-Ivacy offers a larger than usual range of payment options, including most major credit and debit cards, PayPal, several forms of cryptocurrency and several other methods through its partnership with Paymentwall.
+Ivacy offers a larger than usual range of payment options, including most major credit and debit cards, PayPal, several forms of cryptocurrency, including BEAM, and many other methods through its partnership with Paymentwall.
 This includes Alipay, Dotpay, Neosurf and many more.